3-Week South Africa Itinerary: Cape Town and Garden Route

 Day 17: Tsitsikamma National Park & Port Elizabeth

 On the way to Port Elizabeth we originally planned to stop in Tsitsikamma National Park, which is known for its beautiful hiking trails and kayaking tours in the middle of nature.
 You can see big yellowwood trees, incredible wildlife, and an impressive suspension bridge.
-The entrance fee is around $13.50 per person.
-You can also join a Guided Hike in the National Park.
-Moreover, the Tsitsikamma National Park is a great place for adventure-filled activities:

 Day 18 – 21: Addo Region

 Addo Elephant National Park is the third biggest national park in South Africa.
-Make sure to book your accommodation for the Addo region as early as possible because there are not too many options that come at an affordable price.
-You can click here to search for accommodation options close to Addo Elephant National Park.
+Make sure to book your accommodation in the Addo region as early as possible because there are not too many options that come at an affordable price.
 Another option is to stay in Port Elizabeth and do safari day trips to Addo from there, like this Full-Day All Inclusive Safari.

-We did two game drives in Addo Elephant National Park: one self-drive safari with our own car and one guided game drive (‘Sundowner Tour’).
-Next time we would also love to do a morning game drive.
-To enter the National Park you have to pay a conservation fee of around $18 per person per day.
+We did two game drives in Addo Elephant National Park: one self-drive safari in our own car and one guided evening drive, the Sundowner Tour.
+If we return, I’d also add a morning drive because animal activity is often highest early in the day.
+To enter the park, you pay a conservation fee of around $28 per person per day.

 — My Travel Photography Gear —